LeoYin/-Arsenic-Rational-Sampling-Design-in-Iowa/README.md

  ## Brief Introduction to the Project
  ### Data Description
- The raw data amount to 14,570 previously collected observations of Arsenic tests in total, and the Figure below shows the spatial distribution of the observations
+ The raw data amount to 14,570 previously collected observations of Arsenic tests in total, and the Figure below shows the spatial distribution of the observations.
+The red points indicate the locations of the wells which are not contaiminated by Arsenic, and the blue points indicate the wells which are contaminated.
  ![image](Figures/overview1.png)

+ The Figure below shows the locations of more than 400,000 wells in Iowa, from which we will sample to assess the water quality in the future.
  ![image](Figures/candidate.png)

  ### Project Aim